 The multi-platform and multi-variate data assimilation constitutes a state-of-the-art issue of this research line.
-In the frame of the CMEMS-MASSIMILI project, we have developed a novel DA system to assimilate the data provided by the Mediterranean Bio-Argo floats network into the CMEMS operational model, that is now operational.
+In the frame of the CMEMS-MASSIMILI project, we are committed to develop a novel DA system to assimilate the data provided by the Mediterranean Bio-Argo floats network into the CMEMS operational model.